ourgal/slashslash.fish/README.md

 In buck workspaces buck cells will also automatically expand.
 So e.g. if you have a cell defined `foobar = path/to/foobar` then `foobar//` will expand to `$WORKSPACE_ROOT/path/to/foobar`, where `$WORKSPACE_ROOT` is the absolute root of the buck repo (i.e. not the curernt cell's root).

+### git/sl/hg

+For now there are no cells outside of the root `//`.
+This is because of a lack of imagination: I'm not sure what cell might be useful in a generic SCM repo.

 ## Installing

-### Manual

-Copy each of the contents of these folders into `~/.config/fish` (make sure to copy recursively)

 ### Fisher

-I have now confirmed this workflow works, yay!
 ```
 fisher install danzimm/slashslash.fish
 ```

-## Configuration

-### Defaults
+### Manual

+Copy each of the contents of `conf.d` and `functions` into `~/.config/fish`.

+## Controlling Expansion

 ### Disabling

-You can disable any of these by editing `conf.d/slashslash.fish` directly or specifying
+You can disable expanding `//` for any of the default commands by running
 ```
 ss disable cmd1 cmd2 ...
 ```
-to disable expansion for cmd1, cmd2, etc..

 ### Enabling
-You can enable additional commands which have `//` expansion by calling `slashslash` without any flags
+You can enable additional commands to expand `//` prior to execution by running
 ```
 ss secret_command
 ss enable secret_command_2